goluckyryan/FSUDAQ/README.md

 It can be connected to InfluxDB v1.8 and Elog.

+# Operation

+When programSettings.txt is presented in the same folder as the FSUDAQ_Qt, the program will load it can config the following

+- (line 1) raw data path, where the data will be stored.
+- (line 2) the influxDB v1.8 IP
+- (line 3) the database name
+- (line 4) the elog IP
+- (line 5) the elog logbook name
+- (line 6) elog user name
+- (line 7) elog user password

+If no programSettings.txt is found.
+The program can still search for all digitizers that connected using optical cable.
+Missing the raw data path will disable save data run, but still can start the ACQ.
+Missing InfluxDB (elog) variables will disable influxDB (elog).

 # Undergoing

 the following additional functions are planned and I am working on them